 Anime & Manga

-In Soul Eater, Crona is denied food from Medusa after refusing to kill three rabbits, in different ways.
-This continues over and over until he/she finally agrees to.
+In Soul Eater, Crona was denied food from Medusa after refusing to kill three rabbits, in different ways.
+This continues over and over until he/she finally agrees to it.

 In Toriko, the three Great Gourmet Prisons hold the most ruthless and destructive criminals sentenced for life and beasts deemed too dangerous for the human world.
 Honey Prison is divided up into eight levels of food-themed torture.
 Inmates of the third level and beyond it are denied any food.
 Beyond the fourth level they no longer receive water.

 Zero no Tsukaima: Louise punished her familiar Saito like this whenever he roused her temper, which was often, and also threatened to take away his meals as a way to prevent him from disobeying her orders.

 In One Piece, the Navy (and Koby, who had just been accepted as a recruit), salute Luffy and Zoro as they sail off.
 One of them decides, "As punishment, no dinner for a week!" because they allowed pirates to escape.

 Earlier, Zoro agreed to the terms Helmeppo set that he would starve for a month to protect a little girl.